abe1abera/Alx_DjangoLearnLab/Introduction_to_Django/LibraryProject/README.md

 # LibraryProject

-This is my first Django project created while learning Django.
+This is my first Django project.